telerik/ajax-docs/controls/tabstrip/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
-Keyboard support is comprised of command key, focus key, and keyboard navigation.
-RadTabStrip seamlessly switches between mouse and keyboard navigation.
+Keyboard support is comprised of command key, focus key, and keyboard navigation. **RadTabStrip** seamlessly switches between mouse and keyboard navigation.

-Setting the control's **KeyboardNavigationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus to a particular tab and enables keyboard navigation.
-When there are multiple tabstrips on a given page, each of them may have a different activation combination.
+Setting the control's **KeyboardNavigationSettings** (*introduced in R2 2016 - ver.2016.2.504*), allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus directly to the **RadTabStrip** and enables keyboard navigation.
+When there are multiple **RadTabStrip** controls on a given page, each of them may have a different activation combination.

 ## Keyboard Navigation Settings

 The **KeyboardNavigationSettings** exposes two properties to configure the keyboard combination that sets focus to the control:

 * **FocusKey**: An upper-case letter or number.

 * **CommandKey**: [Ctrl] , [Alt] or [Shift].

-Pressing the keys set to these two properties at the same time places the focus on the TabStrip.
+Pressing the keys set to these two properties at the same time places the focus on the **RadTabStrip**.
 The user can then use the arrow keys for navigation.

 >note Note that in some browsers certain keyboard combinations are already occupied and used by the browser itself.
 >

 ![Keyboard Support](images/KeyboardSupport.png)